NAGASAKI LEVELED BY U.S. A-BOMB

 Despite the shockwaves that Hiroshima’s destruction on August 6, 1945, sent through Imperial circles, Japan’s government refused to agree to an unconditional surrender, their leaders insisting on preconditions that protected the status of Hirohito as emperor.
 (Had there been no Japanese foot-dragging, would the Pacific War have been over before August 6 or perhaps August 8?)
 The Soviet declaration of war on August 9 and a fast-moving Red Army invasion of the Japanese puppet state of Manchukuo and North Korea shattered any expectation that Japan’s large army on the Asian mainland could hold back her enemies’ conventional forces, yet even that failed to move Japan’s warlords.

-After dropping millions of leaflets warning Japan of further devastating raids following Hiroshima’s destruction, to no avail, the U.S. settled on exploding a second, more powerful atomic device over Kokura on the southernmost Japanese island of Kyūshū on this date in 1945.
+After dropping millions of leaflets and after hours of radio broadcasting from American-held Saipan Island warning Japan of further devastating raids following Hiroshima’s destruction, to no avail (the 48‑hour deadline to hear back had expired), the U.S. settled on exploding a second, more powerful atomic device over Kokura (present-day Kitakyūshū) on this date, August 9, 1945.
 (Kokura was the location of one of the largest arsenals still standing in Japan.)
 Bockscar, the B‑29 carrying “Fat Man,” as the plutonium‑239 bomb was nicknamed, circled Kokura three times but did not drop its lethal payload due to cloud cover, industrial haze perhaps, and smoke drifting east over the city after an incendiary raid by over 200 B‑29s on nearby Yahata (Yawata) (“the Pittsburgh of Japan”) less than 24 hours before.

 Nagasaki: Object of America’s Second Atomic Bomb, August 9, 1945